 Home loans are generally offered with decades to repay, so yearly income is absolutely a key factor in determining the likelihood of the loan being repaid.

-In other words, the more money a person makes in a year the more they can afford to repay and the faster the loan will be paid.
+In other words, the more money a person makes in a year the more they can afford living alone and the better suited they are to repay, meaning the faster the loan will be paid.

 - Debts In Collection